Fiori-Tracker/fioritracker.github.io/1909SPS08/installation/basis-steps.md

 ## Step 7 - Assign the roles

-Based on [roles description](general/role-assignment.md) in transaction `PFCG` assign the authorization roles to the users that you want to use for starting Fiori Tracker apps.
+Based on [roles description](general/role-assignment.md) in transaction `PFCG` assign the authorization roles to the users that will work with Fiori Tracker apps.